MS in Finance Career Options

 With an ever-growing job market for financial professionals in a variety of specialties, a master’s in finance can open doors.

-One of the most popular specialized master’s degrees in business, a master’s in finance can prepare students for a broad spectrum of challenging careers in the burgeoning field of finance in as little as 20 months.* Unlike most traditional MBA degree programs, specialized master’s degrees like Walden University’s online MS in Finance degree don’t require years of work experience before you are eligible to enroll.
+One of the most popular specialized master’s degrees in business, a master’s in finance can prepare students for a broad spectrum of challenging careers in the burgeoning field of finance.
+Unlike most traditional MBA degree programs, specialized master’s degrees like Walden University’s online MS in Finance degree don’t require years of work experience before you are eligible for admission.
 In fact, a master’s in finance degree is a smart career strategy whether you’re a recent college graduate or you graduated a few years ago:

-Career jump-starter for recent college graduates—Instead of job hunting with a bachelor’s degree in business and losing out to candidates with master’s degrees, you can go straight to a master of finance program after graduation.
+- Career jump-starter for recent college graduates—Instead of job hunting with a bachelor’s degree in business and losing out to candidates with master’s degrees, you can go straight to a master’s in finance program after graduation.
 A graduate degree can qualify you for better positions and higher salaries within an organization or as an independent financial consultant.

 Dramatic Job Market Growth for Finance Professionals

-The job market for finance professionals is projected to grow 16% through the year 2022,* Castaneda said, outlining three main factors driving the robust growth:
+According to the Bureau of Labor Statistics, the job market for finance professionals is projected to grow 11% through the year 2026.1 Castaneda outlined three main factors driving growth in the field: